xXAI-botXx/Calm-GPT/README.md

 ### Description

 A GPT2 model is to be extended to a new task via transfer learning.
-The GPT2 model is to be fine-tuned in such a way that it generates interactive, meditative and calming stories for the user and goes through them with them.<br>
+The GPT2 model is to be fine-tuned in such a way that it generates interactive, meditative and calming stories for the user.<br>
-The communication participant should be positively encouraged and reassured.<br>
 The aim is to create a reading experience that promotes positive thoughts.<br>
 The language is English and the model is to be deployed on Discord.<br>
 Interaction data from a user and a storyteller is required for the training data.<br>